 While the kids are busy planning their costumes and candy collecting route, parents are sweating about too much sugar and how to manage candy eating.
-I have written about ways to handle candy in the past, but today I am targeting the food dyes.
+I have written about ways to handle candy in the past, but today I am targeting artificial food coloring.

 If you want to dig into food dyes, read this report from the Center for Science in the Public Interest.

 The fear of fake food dyes and colorings is very real for parents, especially if you have young children, or are managing attention or behavioral challenges.

 While not all kids are sensitive to artificial food colorings, children with behavioral challenges may experience negative changes after consumption.

 It’s unlikely that you’ll be able to completely control what lands in your child’s Halloween bag (and that probably isn’t a good idea anyway), but you can take charge of the candy you choose to pass out to others.

 Here are four simple ways to downplay artificial food colorings at Halloween.

 Shop at stores like Whole Foods and Trader Joe’s.
 They refuse to carry foods with artificial food colorings.

 Order from online stores like the Natural Candy Store which offer US made dye-free candy options.

 3. Read the Product Label